 Saint Emilion is a city that is located at the crossroads of Bordeaux, Perigord, and Saintonge.
 This city is situated in a region of wine hills.
-The vineyards planted here are because of Romans, and their history goes back to the 2nd century AD.
+The vineyards were originally planted by Ancient Romans, and their history goes back to the 2nd century AD.
 Saint Emilion is included in one of the four main red wine areas around Bordeaux.
-This place has various vine-related monuments that were created back in the 18th/and 19th This historic region is named after a monk who preferred to live lonely for religious purposes in caves.
-This happened in the 8th century and according to a survey carried out in 2013, around 13 bottles of the wine (made from the grapes of this region) are sold every single second around the world (World Heritage Site, 2022).
-The red wines produced are made from the popular grapes variety like Merlot, Cabernet Franc, Cabernet Sauvignon, etc.

-Ausonius was a Latin poet from the period 310-393D.
+Ausonius was a Latin poet from the period 310-395D.
 He was the first to mention Bordeaux wine in his writings and poems.
-He mentioned in his poems as well that he is growing wine himself, and he loves to have a beverage.
-The Bordeaux wine Chateau Ausone was named after this poet in1781 (Quirky Facts-Bordeaux, 2022).
+The Bordeaux wine, Chateau Ausone was named after this poet in 1781 (Quirky Facts-Bordeaux, 2022).

-Approximately 60% of all the plantings in Bordeaux is a typical grape named Merlot.
+Approximately 60% of all the plantings in Bordeaux are Merlot.
 The main reason for this is its easier growing and riping process.
-It becomes drinkable earlier if it is compared with Cabernet Sauvignon.

 Want to read more about wine?
 Try reading this book!